learn-co-curriculum/HTML-Forms-and-iFrames/README.md

 #### Select Menus

 Select menus create a nice drop menu which multiple selectable options.
 Here the user must also choose a single option, so this could be a replacement for a set of radio buttons.
-Here we must assign a text lablel between the opening and closing option elements as well as a `value` attribute that will hold the choice the user selects that will be passed along during form submission.
+Here we must assign a text lable between the opening and closing option elements as well as a `value` attribute that will hold the choice the user selects that will be passed along during form submission.

 ```html
 <select name="size">